SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-1-0.md

 POST http://localhost:4200/acceleratorservices/sop-mock/process 404 (Not Found)
 ```

-This issue is caused due to an incorrect configuration of the sop.post.url property.
+This issue is caused due to an incorrect configuration of the `sop.post.url` property.

-Make sure that this property is set to `sop.post.url=https://localhost:9002/acceleratorservices/sop-mock/process`.
+Make sure this property is set to `sop.post.url=https://localhost:9002/acceleratorservices/sop-mock/process`.